google/WebFundamentals/src/content/en/updates/posts/2016/03/mse-sourcebuffer.markdown

 ---
 layout: updates/post
-title: "Media Source API: automatically ensure gapless playback of media segments in append order"
+title: "Media Source API: Automatically Ensure Seamless Playback of Media Segments in Append Order"
 description: "The Media Source API enables JavaScript to construct media streams for playback.
-From Chrome 50, it's possible to use the <code>SourceBuffer</code> <em>sequence</em> mode to ensure media segments are automatically relocated in the timeline to be adjacent, in the order they were appended."
+From Chrome 50, it's possible to use the <code>SourceBuffer</code> <em>sequence</em> mode to ensure media segments are automatically relocated in the timeline in the order they were appended, without gaps between them."
 published_on: 2016-03-10
 updated_on: 2016-03-10
 authors:
   - samdutton
 tags:
   - audio
+  - chrome50
   - media
   - mse
   - news